MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites.md

 > [!IMPORTANT]
 > When running as a virtual machine, all memory must be allocated to the virtual machine at all times.

+## Time synchronization
+The servers and domain controllers onto which the sensor is installed must have time synchronized to within five minutes of each other.

 ## Next step